abdokareoke/Fc-Snr-Backend-Tech-Test/SOLUTION.md

 `RuleContext` is a Java `record` that bundles everything a rule needs — the candidate assignment, employee, shift, existing assignments, and pre-computed lookup maps.
 This avoids passing many parameters and ensures rules are pure functions: given this context, return violations.

 Rules run synchronously.
 The isolated `BusinessRule` interface means switching to async execution — via `CompletableFuture` with a dedicated thread pool — requires changing only `RuleEvaluator`, not any individual rule.
-I chose synchronous execution because the rules are in-memory and fast, and premature async adds complexity without measurable benefit at this scale.
+I chose synchronous execution because of 2 main reasons:

+1. The rules are in-memory and fast, and premature async adds complexity without measurable benefit at this scale.
+2. Quickest approach was the .parallelStream() which uses the JVM's ForkJoinPool.
+In a real life production scenario, this will create thread starvation causing requests to queue up.

 ## RULE-03 (Weekly Hours) — Detailed Design Notes